jurteam/jur-node/README.md

 --pruning 1000  --validator
 ```

 📝 Note: For a validator node, it is essential to configure Aura and Grandpa keys following the guidelines outlined in the [Testnet Ecosystem](#testnet-ecosystem).
+Initially, we added 4 validator keys using POA (Proof of Authority) with Aura consensus to select validators from the keys stored on the chain.

-Additionally, these keys must be incorporated into the spec file.
-However, Substrate currently does not support direct editing of the spec file after the initial addition of keys.
-To address this limitation, a mechanism should be developed to add keys through a runtime upgrade or an extrinsic call.
-Please be aware that this feature is currently under consideration, and the community will activate it once it reaches readiness.
-We appreciate your patience and understanding as we work towards this enhancement.
+Please be aware that Substrate currently does not support direct editing of the spec file after the initial addition of keys.

+To address this challenge, several approaches can be considered:

+- **Custom Pallet:** Create a custom pallet to amend the keys storage, allowing for the addition and removal of keys.
+- **Sessions Pallet:** Utilize the sessions pallet to change the consensus mechanism.
+Migrate keys from Aura to the sessions pallet, which will then handle the addition and removal of keys.
+- **Change Consensus to POS Stake:** Switch the entire consensus to Proof of Stake (POS).
+This transition will automatically be managed by the respective pallets.
+- **Data Migration and Runtime Upgrade:** Explore the option of amending the keys database of the Aura and Grandpa pallets through data migration and runtime upgrade.
+Note that this solution requires thorough testing before implementation.

+Presently, the community is considering on incorporating this feature.
+Once the feature attains a state of readiness, the community will proceed to activate it.
+Your patience and understanding are highly valued as we endeavor to enhance this functionality.